HolmesShuan/EDSR-ssim/README.md

 We transform those MATLAB codes to Python.

 ### Disclaimer
 For better or worse performances than reported results in those papers, we are not responsible.
-Hopefully, you could find the code helpful in your research or work.
+Hopefully, you may find these codes helpful in your research or work.

 **Note that** we omit the crop preprocess, which can be a game changer for super resolution problems.
 Please follow the exact crop setting in those papers before calling SSIM functions.
 (PSNR seems to be a more unified metric. :( )